Shared ownership mortgaes

 Due to the operational challenges created by the COVID-19 pandemic, we have temporarily restricted our lending criteria and withdrawn a number of our mortgage products.
 Visit the FAQs for more information.

-Important information: your application and the stamp duty holiday
+Important information: your mortgage and the stamp duty holiday

-For any ongoing applications please speak to your solicitor or click here for further information about the stamp duty holiday and rates which will apply from 1 July please click here to visit gov.uk.
+For information about the stamp duty holiday and rates which will apply from 1 July please click here to visit gov.uk.

 Getting on the property ladder traditionally requires a significant deposit - typically anything from 5% and upwards of the purchase price - which can be very difficult for some people to save for.
 This scheme allows first time buyers to purchase just part of the property initially, paying rent to a housing association for the remaining share that is not owned initially.